adfresca/sdk-ios/README.md

 #### Soft Currency Item Tracking

-When users purchased your soft currency item in the app, you can also create AFPurchase object and call logPurchase() method.
-Also, call cancelPromotionPurchase method when the user cancelled or failed to purchase.
+When a user purchased a soft currency item in the app, you can also create AFPurchase object and call logPurchase() method.
+Also, call cancelPromotionPurchase method when a user cancelled or failed to purchase.

 ```objective-c
 - (void)didPurchaseSoftItem {